Witiko/doctoral-thesis/main.md

 operations.
 We offer further explanation below.

-We also showed that the restricted model was the slowest in query time of all our systems on the *answer retrieval* math information retrieval task of the ARQMath-1 and ARQMath-2 labs.
+We also showed that the restricted model was the slowest in query time of all our systems on the *find answers* task of the ARQMath-1 and ARQMath-2 labs.

 #### Future Work